Nayirah testimony: Incubator allegations

-The looting of incubators attracted media attention because of allegations that premature babies were being discarded or dying as a result.
+The looting of neonatal incubators attracted media attention because of allegations that premature babies were being discarded and dying as a result.
 On September 5, Abdul Wahab Al-Fowzan, the Kuwaiti health minister-in-exile, stated at a press conference in Taif, Saudi Arabia "that Iraqi soldiers had seized virtually all of the country's hospitals and medical institutions after their invasion" and that "soldiers evicted patients and systematically looted the hospitals of high-tech equipment, ambulances, drugs and plasma" which resulted in the death of 22 premature babies.
-The Washington Post described the origin of the Kuwaiti baby story as follows: